nus-cs2103-AY1920S1/duke/docs/README.md

 # User Guide

 ## Introduction
-Welcome to the Duke User Guide.
+Welcome to Duke User Guide.
 This application allows user to manage their daily tasks via **Command Line Interface (CLI)** and through a friendly **Graphical User Interface (GUI)**.
 The application comes with the feature to add tasks, mark task as done and much more!